N2 P-PDK

 The NanoIC pilot line’s mission to accelerate beyond-2nm innovation relies heavily on the development and dissemination of advanced process design kits (PDKs).

-These kits are crucial for both academic and industrial design communities to gain hands-on experience with advanced nodes.
-They enable designers to explore new memory and interconnect technologies, and to understand cutting-edge concepts like system-technology co-optimization (STCO) and backside power delivery networks (BSPDN).
+These kits are crucial for both academic and industrial design communities.
+They not only provide hands-on experience with advanced technology nodes but also enable designers to explore emerging memory architectures and innovative interconnect technologies.
+By working with these PDKs, users can also deepen their understanding of cutting-edge concepts like system-technology co-optimization (STCO) and backside power delivery networks (BSPDN).

 Thanks to this early access, designers – including those from fabless companies – can tackle complex challenges and explore new possibilities.
 It accelerates the adoption of beyond-2nm technologies and fosters innovation across the entire ecosystem.

-The NanoIC pilot line offers two complementary PDK tracks:
+The NanoIC pilot line offers two complementary PDKs:

 • Design pathfinding PDKs: for early design exploration in beyond-state-of-the-art lC technologies.

-• System exploration PDKs: progress towards prototyping alongside technology development.
+• System exploration PDKs: preparing for hardware prototyping alongside technology development.

 PDK Workshop Group picture